halysongoncalves/Pugnotification/README.md

 ```
 # What's New
 *1.6.0

-Fixed bug that did not allow the award of a sound and made some organizations and otimizaçnoes the code
+Fixed bug that did not allow the award of a sound and made some organizations and otimizaçnoes the code.

+Now it is necessary to set one of the flag's: Notification.DEFAULT_ALL, Notification.DEFAULT_SOUND, Notification.DEFAULT_VIBRATE or Notification.DEFAULT_LIGHTS

 *1.5.0